Have you been diagnosed with Fibromyalgia or told your symptoms are all in your head?

 Many health care providers have inadequate training and mistakenly tell their patients that they don’t have Lyme disease and that their symptoms are “all in their head.”

-Pamela Cipriano, DNP, APRN, has completed intensive training with Lyme disease experts and is a member of the International Lyme and Associated Disease Society (ILADS).
+Dr. Pamela Cipriano, DNP, APRN, has completed intensive training with Lyme disease experts and is a member of the International Lyme and Associated Disease Society (ILADS).
+She completed her preceptorship with Dr. Richard Horowitz, Lyme Specialist.

-Members of her family were affected by chronic Lyme disease, which spurred her to become educated in Lyme disease and associated tick-borne diseases, including those caused by the bacteria Bartonella, Babesia, Ehrlichia, Anaplasma, and Tularemia.
+Members of her family were affected by chronic Lyme disease, which spurred her to become educated in Lyme disease and associated tick-borne diseases, including those caused by Bartonella, Babesia, Ehrlichia, Anaplasma, Tularemia, Brucella, and Mycoplasma.

-To diagnose Lyme disease, you undergo a thorough review of your symptoms, physical exam, and blood tests.
+In order to correctly be diagnosed, patients undergo a thorough review of their symptoms, a comprehensive physical exam, and blood tests through a specialty laboratory located in California called Igenex.
+We also use Galaxy labs.
 Because Pamela has extensive training, she is skilled at looking for Lyme disease signs that other practitioners would miss.

-Lyme disease treatment is customized to your personal case — specifically its stage and severity.
+Lyme disease treatment is customized to your personal case based on its stage and severity.
 You could benefit from treatments that include antibiotics, supplements, and amino acids.
 When Lyme disease affects a particular bodily system, treatment focuses on that area.
+Incorporating proper diet and IV vitamin C has been shown to improve the immune system and decrease the inflammation while improving the health of the connective tissue which is a major issue with tick-borne and vector-borne diseases.

-Treating Lyme disease is complicated and requires an expert like Pamela Cipriano, DNP, APRN.
-Call The Practice of Health and Wellness for evaluation, diagnosis, and treatment or book your appointment online.
+Treating Lyme disease is complicated and requires an expert like Dr. Pamela Cipriano, DNP, APRN.
+Call The Practice of Health and Wellness for evaluation, diagnosis, and treatment or request your appointment online.